phoddie/compileDataView/readme.md

 Bitfields and arrays are mutually exclusive: you cannot have an array of bitfields.

-By default the field in a bitfield are placed in the least significant bits free.
-To store the fields in the most significant bits free, use the `bitfields` pragma.
+By default the field in a bitfield are placed in the least significant free bits.
+To store the fields in the most significant free bits, use the `bitfields` pragma.

 <a id="type-boolean"></a>
 #### Boolean
-Boolean values allow JavaScript `true` and `false` values to be stored in a `DataView`.
+Boolean values store JavaScript `true` and `false` values in a `DataView`.
 Boolean values are treated as a bitfield with a size of one bit.
 When setting the property, a truthy value is 1; when reading, the return values are `true` and `false`.

 ```c
 struct Booleans {